 Many studies suggest that emotionally charged content in any form generates a lot of attention and is thus frequently distributed on social media.
 In addition, very entertaining or useful content also has the potential to become viral.

 Single Grain identified the following success factors for viral content:

 - Focus on one key issue

 - High interest value for users

 - Surprising content

 According to one study by BuzzSumo, longer messages are shared more often than shorter ones.
 In addition, texts with images are circulated more frequently on the Internet than non-illustrated content, and with text, lists are identified as regular components of promising virals on social media, which is frequently seen on BuzzFeed.

-Imgur gives an overview of the most popular viral images on the Internet, and the Viral Video Chart, compiled by social video advertising provider Unruly, gives statistics on the most-shared videos across the entire Internet.
+Imgur gives an overview of the most popular viral images on the Internet.